G8TIC/Sha-Hmac/README.md

-I have been using SHA256 and SHA512 in communications protocols on embedded systems in C since they have existed but always with overly complex reference code, code stolen from crypto libraries, or versions found on the internet with questional parentage such as those where ownership is claimed by Apple or Google.
+I have been using SHA256 and SHA512 in communications protocols on embedded systems in C since they have existed but always with overly complex reference code, code borrowed from crypto libraries, or versions found on the internet with questional parentage such as those where ownership is claimed by Apple or Google.

-I decided that for embedded systems I needed my own implementation which:
+I decided that for embedded systems I needed my own implementation which was:

 * modern and clean code
 * written in procedural C compatible with C11